InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Thresholding/SeparateGroundUsingOtsu/Documentation.rst

-Separate Foreround And Background Using Otsu Method
+Separate Foreround and Background Using Otsu Method
 ===================================================
 .. note::
    **Wish List**